Decomposing cubic graphs into isomorphic linear forests: Abstract

 \section{Abstract}

-A common problem in graph colouring seeks to decompose the edge set of a given graph into few similar and simple subgraphs, under certain divisibility conditions.
+A fundamental problem in graph decompositions seeks to partition the edge set of a given graph into few similar and simple subgraphs, under certain divisibility conditions.
 In 1987 Wormald conjectured that the edges of every cubic graph on $4n$ vertices can be partitioned into two isomorphic linear forests.
 We prove this conjecture for large connected cubic graphs.
 Our proof uses a wide range of probabilistic tools in conjunction with intricate structural analysis, and introduces a variety of local recolouring techniques.